Paddy Tunney: Discography

 In 2009 The Waterford Boys from A Wild Bee's Nest was included in Topic Records 70 year anniversary boxed set Three Score and Ten as track two of the third CD.

 Writing

 Paddy Tunney wrote two books on Irish traditional songs and singers.
 They are not autobiographies as such, though they are made up largely of personal recollections and memories of people met and songs sung.
 They are The Stone Fiddle: My Way to Traditional Song, published by Gilbert Dalton, Skerries, Co.
 Dublin, in 1979, and Where Songs do Thunder: Travels in Traditional Song which was published in 1991 by Appletree Press, Belfast ISBN 0862812925.
 Paddy had been writing poetry since childhood and a collection of his work appeared as Dúchas and other poems.
 Letterkenny: Eagrain Dhun na nGall ISBN 0950840718.
 In 1990 a collection of his children's stories Ulster Folk Stories for Children was published by Mercier Press, Cork ISBN 0853429308.

-Collector

-He collected and sang many songs that have now become standards, including: